luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 And developed quickly.

 ### Design B
+Once we answered the burning questions, we commenced design right away.

+- Built a design system as a priority
+- Moved forward with a mobile-first approach
+- Focus on home screen and diagram navigation

 ![Design (2)](https://user-images.githubusercontent.com/349454/192349611-d00a9447-7321-461c-845d-b9dc80221a9f.jpg)

 We needed a tight collaboration with the visual design team, development team, Q&A, and visual design.